makerdao/governance-manual/module-index/module-dai-direct-deposit.md

 ...
 Return deposit tokens to the target lending protocol in exchange for DAI which is then burned.
 ```

-The function to trigger this mechanism is called by bots at regular intervals.
+The function to trigger this mechanism is permissionless, and is called by bots at regular intervals.

 ### Meta Parameters

-Meta parameters are parameters that don't exist directly on the DssDirectDeposit smart contract, but are parameters that governance uses to determine general rules about how to set actual parameters.
+Meta parameters are parameters that don't exist directly on the DssDirectDeposit smart contract, but are parameters that Maker Governance uses to determine general rules about how to set actual parameters.

 #### Maximum Share